 The origins of the pre-tribulation rapture teaching:

-Around about the year 1900, a woman by the name of Margaret McDonald lived in Port Glasgow in Scotland.
-She taught that Christians would be raptured before the Great Tribulation and would not face the Antichrist.
+During the 19th century, there was a woman by the name of Margaret McDonald lived in Port Glasgow in Scotland.
+She claimed to be a prophetess and taught that Christians would be raptured before the Great Tribulation and would not face the Antichrist.
+She taught that during the Great Tribulation, Christians will be in heaven, celebrating the marriage supper of the Lamb, while those that missed the Rapture would be on earth experiencing God’s judgments on the earth.
+Jesus, together with His church would then return to earth after the Great Tribulation to rule on the earth for a thousand years.
 (I will not elaborate on her reasons for having this point of view in this study.)
 Her pastor, Henry Irvine took this teaching to a conference in London led by a Dr. Drummond.
 At this conference, one of the attendees, J Nelson Darby the founder of the Brethren church, accepted this teaching.
-However, a number of his colleagues was opposed to this, one of them being George Mueller.
+However, a number of his colleagues were opposed to this, one of them being George Mueller.

 Darby then travelled to the USA and met with Dr. C.I Scofield, who put the teachings of Darby into the notes of his popular Scofield Bible.
 This Bible became the most popular Bible in the USA in the 20th century.
 Through this Bible, the teaching of the pre-tribulation rapture became popular throughout the English speaking evangelical world.
 However, in the last number of years, there are many who have been questioning the validity of this point of view.